mrwordev/omise-challenges-test/README.md

 **Requirements:**

 * Decrypt the file using a simple [ROT-128][2] algorithm.
-* Make donations for each row in the decrypted CSV.
+* Make donations by creating a Charge via the [Charge API][0] for each row in the decrypted CSV.
-* Produce a summary at the end.
+* Produce a brief summary at the end.
 * Handle errors gracefully, without stopping the entire process.

 **Bonus:**